elatov/elatov.github.io/_posts/2013-03-11-install-chrubuntu-12-04-on-samsung-chromebook.md

 ### 5. Install Chromium

-To install Chromium on ChrUbuntu, we first have to enable the &#8220;universe&#8221; repositories.
+To install Chromium on ChrUbuntu, we first have to enable the "universe" repositories.
 Edit the **/etc/apt/source.list** file and comment out the following lines:

     deb http://ports.ubuntu.com/ubuntu-ports/ precise universe
     deb-src http://ports.ubuntu.com/ubuntu-ports/ precise universe